by admin | Dec 4, 2020 | Home exterior

 The Craftsman-style home is still the most popular house style in the country.
-Although newer ones built today have more variations than their predecessors, it still evokes that atmosphere of American suburbia due to its simple yet charming aesthetics.
+Although newer ones built today have more variations than their predecessors, it still evokes that atmosphere of American suburbia due to their simple yet charming aesthetics.

 1. Low-Pitched Roofs